TvNolly: About

-TvNolly has a huge database of African films, mostly Nigerian (in Yoruba and English) and Ghanaian (English, Twi and Gha).
+TvNolly has a database of African films, mostly Nigerian (in Yoruba and English) and Ghanaian (English, Twi and Gha).

 Visitors to the site are not charged a fee to watch movies, as on the Iroko or Ibaka video websites.
 Nor do they need to register.
 They can stream movies live over any internet powered device.

 TvNolly works with Nollywood's top film production houses and purchases the exclusive online licenses to their films.

 TvNolly purchase copyrights from African movie producers, directors or any creative contents properly registered for a period of time (based on agreements between both parties) and gain exclusive rights to stream such video to its global audience for the period agreed upon.

 TvNolly's audience are predominantly in the diaspora, with the top five countries being the United States, United Kingdom, Canada, Germany and France.

 TvNolly’s primary existence is to provide the top free on-demand video streaming service of Nigerian and African movies and TV shows to viewers across internet platforms.

-The site uses dynamic video formats that identify Flash Video format in most computer devices and/or HTML 5 player for smart phones.
-Movies are available in 288p, 360p, 480p, and in some cases, 720p or 1080p HD (high-definition video).